 Successful puppy training tips to help you teach your puppy some polite manners, especially if he won't listen to a word you say!
 (Don't worry - it happens to us all!)
 Begin training your puppy right now and follow these top tips to help you get the best out of your new Cocker Spaniel pup.

 Your new puppy is simply adorable, but he just won't listen to a word you say!
 How many times have I heard that?

-Having a new puppy in the house is a very exciting time, but if you get your puppy's training wrong it can make you stressed and anxious, and can cause misery for you both - especially if your puppy won't 'listen' to a word you say!
+Having a new puppy around may be very exciting, but if you get your puppy's training wrong or you don't know how to train a puppy it can make you stressed and anxious and can cause misery for you both, especially if he's taking no notice of you.

-Your instructions and commands must be very clear and consistent.
+It's our job to make life easier for him and help him to understand so our instructions and commands must be very clear and consistent.

 A release word is exactly that; your chosen word for releasing your puppy from a previous command.

 When you use his release word, you're letting your puppy know that he no longer needs to 'Sit' or 'Stay Down', and that he's free to get up and play, or move around.